OpeOnikute/food-awesome/README.md

 # food-icons
 Repository for a custom food icon set (like font-awesome).
+You can read the Medium post [here](https://blog.usejournal.com/food-icons-how-and-why-i-created-my-font-awesome-of-food-5cd72782c422).

 ![All available icons](img/screenshot-1.png)